CmapTools: Use

 The various uses of concept maps are supported by CmapTools.

-Multiple links can be added to each concept to form a dynamic map that opens web pages or local documents; The links added receive a category chosen by the user ono the provided list of types, to help with organization, some categories are: URLs; Documents; Images; and so on.
+Multiple links can be added to each concept to form a dynamic map that opens web pages or local documents; The links added receive a category chosen by the user on the provided list of types, to help with organization, some categories are: URLs; Documents; Images; and so on.
 Each link will be disposed accordingly with the category set by the user.
 The links are stacked by each category type under the chosen concept form (like show on the image sideway).

-Even other concept maps can be linked to concepts letting the user to construct a strong navigation tool.
+Even other concept maps can be linked to concepts letting the user construct a strong navigation tool.

 Multiple maps connected can form a knowledge base, for example of a company structure, repository of standards, personal contacts and other important general information.